amishgupta7/Amish-Portfolio/LLNL Internship/LLNL Summary.md

 * **The National Ignition Facility (NIF):** A highlight of the week was touring the NIF, the world’s largest and highest-energy laser, which put the power of high-level physics into perspective.

 ## Learnings
 Working at LLNL taught me that real-world data is rarely clean.
-I learned that the true job of a scientist or engineer is to apply rigorous analysis and visualization to "imperfect" data to uncover meaningful insights
+I learned that the true job of a scientist or engineer is to apply rigorous analysis and visualization to "imperfect" data to uncover meaningful insights.

 ---
 *Note: Data graphs are included in this folder.*